slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

 You will need an HTTP server for these tests.
 Options are:
 * Setup a local server (e.g. wamp/mamp/lamp).
 * Use built-in server on Mac:
     a.
-Turn on web server: System Preferences > Sharing > Web Sharing: On
+Turn on web server:
+        * Mac OS 10.7 or earlier: System Preferences > Sharing > Web Sharing: On
+        * Mac OS 10.8 or later: run "apachectl start" in a terminal window
     b.
 Turn on PHP server: Edit /etc/apache2/httpd.conf, uncomment following line:
         #LoadModule php5_module libexec/apache2/libphp5.so
     c.
 Server root folder: /Library/WebServer/Documents/